© 2024 Connecticut Public

 John Crock, an archeologist at the University of Vermont, holds a piece of pottery in the style of the St. Lawrence Iroquoians.
 It was discovered at Sand Bar State Park in 2022.
 The past two years, lake levels have been too high to further excavate.

-When the Civilian Conservation Corps cleared a swampy marshland at the mouth of the Lamoille River in the 1930s, they brought in tons of dirt, raising the land by 3 feet or more.
+When the Civilian Conservation Corps cleared a swampy marshland at the mouth of the Lamoille River in Vermont in the 1930s, they brought in tons of dirt, raising the land by 3 feet or more.

 The work was done to create Sand Bar State Park in Milton, but it also unintentionally preserved artifacts from Native people who lived at the site hundreds of years earlier, prior to European contact.